 As mentioned above, for some learning-based metrics, we also conducted cross-validation experiments where the models were trained and evaluated on randomly split non-overlapping data sets.
 Specifically, we performed five-fold cross validation as in~\cite{lee2021subjective}, where 80\% of the 540 distorted videos are used as the training set and the other 20\% as the test set.
 To better evaluate the generalisation ability of the learning-based metrics, we ensured the content-wise separation between the training and test sets, i.e. the source contents of all the training videos are distinct from those of the test videos.
 As a result, 435 distorted videos from 29 sources were in the training set, and the other 105 distorted videos from 7 sources fell in the test set.
 In each of such splits, we trained each of the learning-based models following their original training method and evaluated them on the test set.
 For those metrics that do not need re-training, we simply tested them on the test set.
 Such random training-test data splitting was repeated 1000 times, and the medians and standard deviations of the SRCC and PLCC values were calculated and reported in Table~\ref{tab:cvfpsmethod}.

-We can observe from Table~\ref{tab:cvfpsmethod} that FAST remained the best-performing metric in terms of SRCC, whereas the learning-based method ST-GREED ranked top in terms of PLCC.
+We can observe from Table~\ref{tab:cvfpsmethod} and \ref{tab:cvfpsmethod_nr} that FAST remained the best-performing metric in terms of SRCC, whereas the learning-based method ST-GREED now ranked second in terms of PLCC.
 This implies the effectiveness of the entropic difference features extracted in ST-GREED in capturing temporal artefacts.
-It is also noticeable that the learning-based no-reference model FAVER, which is designed to predict the quality of variable-frame rate videos, also achieved competitive performance compared to some of the full-reference models.
-The cross-validation results for different types of VFI algorithms are also presented in Table~\ref{tab:cvfpsmethod}, which shows that on DL-interpolated videos, FAST and ST-GREED achieved higher correlation compared to all the other models, while FRQM and FAVER outperforms others for the non-NL group.
+It is also noticeable that the learning-based no-reference model TLVQM achieved competitive performance compared to some of the full-reference models.
+The cross-validation results for different types of VFI algorithms are also presented in Table~\ref{tab:cvfpsmethod}, which shows that on DL-interpolated videos, FAST and ST-GREED achieved higher correlation compared to all the other models, while FRQM and FovVideoVDP outperforms others for the non-DL group.